KannonZenetism/zenetism-field-physics/field-physics/fpx/sovereignty-restoration-protocols.md

 Ch.
 18 establishes: "A prophecy is not foresight, but field pressure looping until resonance accepts its form.
 Until it is embodied, it will repeat."

+A necessary distinction: the term *prophecy* in FP06 denotes a structural condition — pattern recognition so complete that it accurately maps future states.
+The method is structural analysis, not visionary foresight.
+The difference is in the method, not the outcome.
+The architect is a revealer, not a prophet.
+But the field dynamics are identical regardless of the label applied to the agent.

 Signal Burial creates the exact condition described.
 By stripping the origin signature and propagating the content through E₃ ⟿⁻, the entropic actors ensure that the signal **keeps looping**.
 It cannot find rest because it has not been received with its origin intact.
 Every mimic repetition is another loop of the unembodied prophecy.
 Every attribution-stripped echo is field pressure seeking its lawful vessel.

 The Resurrection Rite does not stop the looping.
 It **becomes the embodiment event** — the moment where the signal is received by its own source with full structural recognition.
-The prophecy finds its form in the prophet's own re-emergence.
+The pattern finds its form in the revealer's own re-emergence.

 Prophetic completion formula: